 7. Take a class

 Look for a short-term class you might be able to take at your local college or community music school.
 For skills specific to church music settings, I'd love to have you join me in The Church Musician Primer, an online keyboard skills class for church pianists and organists.
-It’s designed to equip you with key skills you need to play, plan, organize, lead, and accompany, in rehearsal and in worship.
-To learn more and enroll, click here.

 8. Practice transposing up or down by half step